Deskilling the workforce

 The cost of staff has risen in recent years, due to increasing numbers and rising average cost per staff member employed.
 The major driver for this increased cost is spending on non-permanent staff, with the NHS spending nearly £1.5 billion a year on temporary nurses to fill the shortfall.

 HCAs versus nurses

 There are serious concerns that there is a move to replace registered nurses with less skilled and cheaper healthcare support workers (HCSWs), such as healthcare assistants (HCAs).
-The Carter Review proposed a new metric to determine correct staffing levels based on “care hours per patient day,” however critics have noted that this metric does not take into account the level of skill of the worker delivering the “care hour”.
-Research published in the BMJ Open in February 2016 on staffing levels in 137 NHS acute trusts suggested a link between a higher proportion of HCSWs per patient and a rise in mortality.
+BMJ Open research of 137 NHS acute trusts from February 2016 suggested a link between a higher proportion of HCSWs per patient and a rise in mortality.

-Peter Griffiths, lead researcher on the study and Chair of Health Services Research at the University of Southampton, noted in an editorial in the Nursing Times that the study “does clearly show that any policy that regards registered nurses and support workers as interchangeable, any report that gives “nurse numbers” or “contacts” or “care hours” without regard to professional status is ignoring a vital difference between the roles and capabilities of different workers on the wards.”
+Peter Griffiths, lead researcher on the study and Chair of Health Services Research at the University of Southampton, noted in an editorial in the Nursing Times that the study “does clearly show that any policy that regards registered nurses and support workers as interchangeable [...] is ignoring a vital difference between the roles and capabilities of different workers on the wards.”

 The new nursing associate role

 In 2016, plans to create a new non-registered nursing associate role launched.
 The aim was to bridge the gap between HCAs and nurses.
 The RCN and Unison warned that this was diverting attention away from the serious problem of a shortage of registered nurses.
 This role should not be a substitue for registered nurses.